 Live like nobody else

-Instead of taking a coffee break, grab your laptop or a notebook and go put in 15 minutes of work in your car if you need to.
+Instead of taking a coffee break, grab your laptop or a notebook and put 15 minutes of work in your car if you need to.
 If you call yourself a creative, now is the time to use that talent to find those pockets of time you didn’t know you had.

-Establish a timeline so that everyone in your life will understand that this time of absence for you will only be temporary.
+Establish a timeline so everyone in your life will understand that this time of absence for you will only be temporary.
 There’s a quote from Dave Ramsey that perfectly articulates the importance of making these sacrifices: “If you will live like no one else, later you can live like no one else.”

 “If you will live like no one else, later you can live like no one else.” – Dave Ramsey

-Set yourself up for small wins by choosing just a few actionable goals every week.
-When you are ready to launch your website, product or service, don’t offer the world.
+Set yourself up for small wins by choosing just a few actionable weekly goals.
+Don’t offer the world when you are ready to launch your website, product, or service.
 Choose one thing that you are equally good at and passionate about.
-Build a strong foundation by offering just one or two, superior products or services, and grow your offerings as your audience grows.
+Build a strong foundation by offering just one or two superior products or services, and add to your offerings as your audience grows.

 1. The One Thing, by Gary Keller

-2. Essentialism, by Gred McKeown
+2. Essentialism, by Greg McKeown

 Reach your tipping point

-This may be an eye opening experience for you.
+This may be an eye-opening experience for you.
 When I got let go from my job in 2009, I started freelancing to supplement my own invitation + stationery business.
-In that first year I generated almost double my former full time salary, working half the hours, just from freelancing alone.
+In that first year, I earned almost double my former full-time salary, working half the hours from freelancing alone.